 The postgraduate qualifications awarded in Ireland are Postgraduate Diploma, Masters Degree, Doctoral Degree and Higher Doctorate.
 Masters Degree can be taught or research-based.
 Generally 1 year for taught masters and 2 years for research masters.
 Study at a postgraduate level is more focused and takes a more specialist approach to the area of study undertaken at an undergraduate level.

 Postgraduate Diplomas are often vocationally oriented and directly linked to professions such as teaching or librarianship.
 In some cases, these diplomas may be used as a bridging qualification towards a Masters Degree in the same field.

 Students are expected to work and maintain their academic standard independently.
 There is a larger focus on the modes of approach to a subject.
 Course content seeks to equip students with the tools to draw their own conclusions on what is taught.
 Reading and research are one of the fundamental skills need to form an opinion where it will be used in class discussion.

 With an impressive recovery from the recession, Ireland is becoming one of the economic powerhouses in Europe.
-As the only English speaking country in the Europe Union, large multinational companies are investing in the country for its language convenience as well as its relationship with the US and the European nations.
+As Ireland will likely be the only English speaking country in the Europe Union, large multinational companies are investing in the country for its language convenience as well as its relationship with the US and the European nations.